 Academics + Inquiry & Innovation Program

-“Schooling isn’t worth anything unless it creates for people the capacity to believe that they can change the world.
-If our kids don’t believe they can change the world then I think we ought to say that our education has not been strong enough.”
-Jean Piaget
+“Schooling isn’t worth anything unless it creates for people the capacity to believe that they can change the world. ” Jean Piaget

-The Inquiry & Innovation (I2) program is a rigorous, four-year academic and enrichment program designed to target the unique passions and interests of its students through a lens of science, technology, engineering, mathematics and design.
-Upon conclusion of the program, students will have worked individually, collaboratively, and with myriad mentors to create a final Kickstarter Project with one goal in mind: change the world!
+The Inquiry & Innovation (I2) program is a four-year academic and enrichment program designed to target the unique passions and interests of its students through a lens of science, technology, engineering, mathematics and design.
+Upon conclusion of the program, students will have worked individually and collaboratively to create a final KickStarter Project with one goal in mind: Change the World!

 I2 Scholar Characteristics & Expectations